Uncontested Divorce in Jacksonville, FL

 When undergoing an uncontested divorce, a couple has the opportunity to negotiate the terms of their separation without the added hassle of courtroom litigation.
-Instead, they could work with their respective lawyers to negotiate a settlement or sit down with a neutral third party and come to an agreement through mediation.
+Instead, they could work with their respective lawyer to negotiate a settlement or sit down with a neutral third party and come to an agreement through mediation.
 In order for an uncontested divorce to be successful, however, it requires both parties to work together.

 Should You Get an Uncontested Divorce in Florida?